What are you doing on December 3rd?

 41 states also require state registration and most have charity directories.

-Remember donations to 501c(3) organizations are still tax deductible if you itemize and up to $300 of cash donations can be deducted even if you don’t itemize for 2020.
-Contact your tax advisor to help plan your charitable giving if you are seeking a deduction for 2020.
+If you itemize, remember donations to 501c(3) organizations are still tax Contact your tax advisor to help plan your charitable giving if you are seeking a deduction for 2024.

 Know who you are giving to before you click the “Donate Now” button.
 So many charities have similar names and it is confusing to donors.
 A google search will help locate a charity’s website to help validate it is the charity you are looking to support.
 Remember most nonprofits have a .org website rather than a .com site.